AleggsWong/AlexW_BSE_Portfolio/index.md

 # Final Milestone
+I am done!
+The mirror is mounted onto the frame that I've built and can now be mounted to a surface so that it actually functions as a mirror.
+The arm the mirror is attached to can swivel and the hand itself (the part that's attached to the display itself) can rotate.
+Now, all that's left to do is choose a spot at my house and mount it.

+### Progress/Finishing the Mirror
+To finish the mirror, I
+1. Measured and cut plywood to fit dimensions of the mirror frame I am using (18 in x 24 in); this is used to prevent the display from shifting side to side, since hte monitor is not large enough to fit securely in the actual mirror frame.
+2. I cut a second hole in the middle of the plywood just large enough to fit the monitor so that the display can sit comfortably inside
+3. Painted the plywood black so that it matches the mirror frame and absorbs any excess light
+4. Cut divots down the plywood on the front and on either side of the hole in the middle so that the divots frame the area where the mirror will sit
+5. Drilled holes into the ends of those divots (the holes were drilled on the same side of the mirror) where I could later feed wire through
+6. Cut and glued LED strips into the divots then sautered wires to the pads of the LED to attach to a single wire so that I could power both strips with a single plug
+7. Fed the wirse through the two holes I cut earlier
+8. Set the frame in hte mirror frame and drilled pilot holes throuhg both the frame and the plywood through the sides of the frame
+9. Used nails and drilled through the pilot holes to seure the plywood to the mirror frame

 # Second Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/a3SVgaacQEY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>